Blog - Commercial

 Nowadays, most people have a healthy environmental conscience which means businesses can use their building’s green status to attract and retain staff.
 For example, end of trip facilities such as showers and bike racks can be a key deciding factor in where employees want to work.
 Let’s be honest, most of us spend a large chunk of our week in the office so want to feel comfortable in our working environment.

 HOW PRODUCTIVITY CAN BE AFFECTED

-For tenants, research has showed that staff who work in a building that reduces waste and are fitted out to increases productivity and promote staff wellness (such as inclusion of break-out / meditation rooms and efficient IT technologies) are more likely to be proactive and happy employees.
+For tenants, research has shown that staff who work in a building that reduces waste and are fitted out to increases productivity and promote staff wellness (such as the inclusion of break-out / meditation rooms and efficient IT technologies) are more likely to be proactive and happy employees.
 Cityswitch, have estimated that staff costs in office-based businesses can account for as much as 90 per cent of a company’s total expenditure!
 Which means if companies can achieve a positive uplift in productivity, the financial benefits are significant.
 For example, one of Macquarie Bank’s Sydney premises, located at 1 Shelley Street, recorded a 15 per cent productivity uplift after just one group of employees moved into their new 6-star rated office.